d-nolde/sars-cov2-ab/README.md

 Scripts to prepare database of SARS-Cov2 antibodies.
 This repos contains software to prepare antibody database.
-The database was used in development of RBD-AIM software described in Terekhov et al 2024.
-Mining antibody functionality via AI-guided structural landscape profiling (to be published)
+The database was used in development of RBD-AIM software described in Terekhov et al. Mining antibody functionality via AI-guided structural landscape profiling (Nature Comm.
+2025, submittted for publication)

 ## Requirements
 Conda environment file (environment.yaml or environment.txt) included in the repo.